-When you receive a Wound, if you are mobile and aware of your attacker you may choose to apply it to any health type.
+When you receive a Wound, if you are mobile and aware of your attacker you may choose to apply it to your Nonvital or Vital Health.
 If you are immobilized or unaware of your attacker, the attacker chooses.

-Wounds which exceed a Health threshold overflow to another type of health.
-If all Health types exceed their threshold, gain 1 Scar for each excess Wound, and roll for death (do not roll twice if this is the same attack which met your Vital Health threshold).
+Wounds which exceed a Health threshold overflow to the other Health threshold.
+If both Health types exceed their Threshold, gain 1 Scar for each excess Wound, and roll for death (do not roll twice if this is the same attack which reached your Vital Health threshold).